The Ken Laidlaw Sportive

 Hawick Cycling Club present...

-The Ken Laidlaw Sportive: Sunday, 20 August 2023
+The Ken Laidlaw Sportive: Sunday, 25 August 2024

 Introduction

-We made changes to the plans for the Ken Laidlaw following the pandemic which we will retain for 2023 as they have made for a safer and enjoyable event.
+We made changes to the plans for the Ken Laidlaw following the pandemic which we will retain for 2024 as they have made for a safer and enjoyable event.

 We have prided ourselves on the Ken Laidlaw being the friendly sportive with riders enjoying the company of others, the challenges we set and a welcoming well-organised event.
-We retain our now famous three routes and introduced gold, silver and bronze medals in 2022 to correspond to the challenge of the three differnt routes.
+We retain our now famous three routes and introduced gold, silver and bronze medals in 2022 to correspond to the challenge of the three different routes.

 We will have a staggered start with group size kept to a maximum of 50.
-The first group is off at 8.20am and the last at 9.45am
+The first group is off at 8.20am and the last at 9.50am

 Entries close 3 weeks before the start of the event and we won't be accepting entries on the day, even if places remain.